-The Council actively seeks donations to support Dr. Mason and the activities of Claremont Mormon Studies.
+The Council actively seeks donations to support Dr. Bowman and the activities of Claremont Mormon Studies.
 This includes providing financial support for lectures and conferences and for fellowships to current and incoming students in order to attract the best and brightest to Claremont.

 The Mormon Studies Council is comprised of local LDS church leaders, academics and interested lay members.
 It meets regularly with university administrators including the Dean of the School of Arts and Humanities.
 The roots of Mormon Studies at Claremont date back to 2002.
-Now, after more than a decade of dedicated effort from Dr. Bushman and Dr. Mason, the Mormon Studies Council and the Hunter Foundation, the framework has been established for a vital Mormon Studies program at Claremont.
+Now, after more than a decade of dedicated effort from Dr. Bushman, Dr. Mason, Dr. Bowman, the Mormon Studies Council and the Hunter Foundation, the framework has been established for a vital Mormon Studies program at Claremont.
 This historic effort has also provided the template for developing Mormon Studies programs at other leading universities in the United States and beyond.

 Current Council Members